 At the end of the workshop, participants are asked to commit to trying out one or two new motivational/behavior change counseling strategies for several weeks and then to evaluate the outcomes associated with these approaches.

-The Institute for Healthcare Communication (IHC) takes responsibility for the content, quality, and scientific integrity of this CME /CE activity.
-IHC is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to sponsor continuing medical education for clinicians.
-This workshop is designated by IHC as a continuing medical education activity meeting the criteria for up to 4.25 hours (half-day) and up to 7.0 hours (full-day) in Category 1 of the Physician’s Recognition Award of the American Medical Association.
+The Institute for Healthcare Communication (IHC) takes responsibility for the content, quality and scientific integrity of this CME /CE activity.
+IHC is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.